 This detailed analysis of ENTP cognitive functions proves that ENTPs are exceptional personalities.
 They have contrasting functions that somehow complement each other to create an extraordinary combination of both advantages and shortcomings typical for an ENTP person.

-Here, we will focus on the strengths and weaknesses typical for this MBTI type.
+Here, we will focus on the strengths and weaknesses typical for this personality type.

 - ENTPs are innovative, and this may be their most distinctive personality trait.
 Being creative thinkers, they will despise traditional ways of doing things, looking at tasks from a different perspective, offering unorthodox solutions.
 They will be the ones to turn to when the usual procedures do not provide results.